 10 Common PCB Quality Problems You Should Know

-A PCB assembly is much correlated to the PCB Quality of PCB design and its manufacturing.
+On 10 Common PCB Quality Problems, PCB assembly is much correlated to the PCBs Quality of PCBs design and its manufacturing.
 As every PCB design engineer tends to place and route components according to his own design tactics.
-Similarly, all PCB manufacturers do not have the equal manufacturing facility, skilled manpower, and the raw materials.
+Similarly, all PCB manufacturers do not have an equal manufacturing facility, skilled manpower, and raw materials.
 When putting PCB design rules in practice and manufacturer the boards.
 There are certain key design issues and aspects to look for before pursuing to design finalization and fabrication.

 Table of Content